-The Global Statistical Geospatial Framework Principles - Goals and Objectives
+Global Statistical Geospatial Framework Principles - Goals, Objectives and Standards

-Each of the high-level principles in the Global Statistical Geospatial Framework are defined by a set of goals and objectives, and are supported by international, regional and applicable domestic standards and best practice.
-These principles and the associated goals and objectives are discussed below.
-The standards and best practice that will form the detailed guidance for countries implementing the Global Framework are still under consideration by the Expert Group and will be brought to the UNSC and UN-GGIM for consideration when finalised.
-These are listed for information in Appendix 2.
+Each of the high-level principles in the Global Statistical Geospatial Framework are defined by a set of goals and objectives, and are supported by international and applicable domestic standards and best practice.
+These goals, objectives and standards are discussed below.

-Where standards, policies or datasets required to support the Framework do not currently exist, the Global Framework provides a clear mandate for their establishment.
+Where standards, policies or datasets do not currently exist, the Global Framework provides a clear mandate for their establishment.
 Collaboration between countries and within the United Nations Expert Group on the Integration of Statistical and Geospatial Information provides a mechanism to assist with the formation and establishment of these standards, policies or fundamental datasets - both within member states and internationally.
-A number of areas of further work have been identified (some through consultation on this paper) and are under consideration by the Expert Group.
-These are listed in Appendix 3.
+Areas of further work to support the Global Framework, under consideration by the Expert Group, are listed in Appendix 1.

-Case studies from Australia and a range of other countries, included in Appendix 4, show how international, regional and domestic standards can be applied in the context of this Framework.
+Case studies from Australia and other countries, included after this section of the paper, show how international and domestic standards can be applied in the context of this framework.